 What will be expected of you?

 Geography 484 is a paced course, meaning that there are established start and end dates for each lesson as well as for the course as a whole.
 The course is 10 weeks in length (plus an Orientation Week preceding the start of the course).
 Use of the course website is required.
 The course is divided into 10 lessons and is scheduled for the completion of one lesson per week.
 The first six lessons each contain a project, readings, and a quiz.
-The remaining four lessons comprise a final project.
+The remaining four weeks comprise a final project.
 You will work independently on the first six projects and then collaborate with other students on the final project.
-(If necessary you may exercise the option to work alone on the final project.)
 The final project takes the place of an examination and gives you the opportunity to put into practice what you learn in the early weeks of the course.

 Geography 484 is project-based.
-Projects involve using the ArcGIS for Desktop (Advanced) software as a tool for data entry and data manipulation.
+Projects involve using ArcGIS Pro as a tool for data entry and data manipulation.
 Hence, you will learn about GIS concepts by using GIS software.
 We have tried to limit your time investment to about eight to twelve hours per week.
 Your workload may be more or less depending on your prior experience with computing in general, and with GIS in particular.

-Learning about GIS over the Internet is not unlike taking any traditional college course, and so the following axiom applies: how much and how well you learn is up to you.
+Learning about GIS online is not unlike taking any traditional college course, and so the following adage applies: how much and how well you learn is up to you.
 Success in this course will be impacted by how well you keep up with the class schedule, and by how well you communicate with the course instructor and with your fellow students.
 You should take time to check the course discussion forums regularly.
-The forums are where students and instructors share comments, pose questions, and suggest solutions.
-I strongly encourage you to get in the habit of logging in to the course website every day to check in on the class.
-With only occasional exceptions, I check discussion forums seven days a week.
+The discussions are where students and instructors share comments, pose questions, and suggest solutions.
+I strongly encourage you to get in the habit of logging in to the course every day to check in on the class.
 Though not every posting requires a response from me, you can be sure that I will read every single message.

 The Course Objectives list, the Assignments description and the Course Schedule, found below, will give you a bit more detail regarding the nature of the course content.
-Also, note that you will need the most recent version of the ArcGIS for Desktop (Advanced) software.
+Also, note that you will need the most recent version of the ArcGIS software.